hippiehunter/dblbook/src/io/io.md

+# Input/Output (I/O) Operations

+In this chapter, we delve into the input/output (I/O) operations available and commonly used by DBL programmers.
+I/O operations form the backbone of any application, providing essential capabilities to interact with various data sources and destinations.
+Our journey will traverse the spectrum of I/O functionalities in DBL, starting from the basics of simple terminal I/O, advancing through the intricacies of handling raw and ISAM files, and culminating in networked file access and semi relational data manipulation using the powerful `Select` class.
+By exploring these built-in routines and classes, you will gain a robust understanding of how DBL stores, receives and accesses data, whether it be reading user input from the console, managing large volumes of data in ISAM files.
+This chapter is designed not only to impart technical knowledge but also to equip you with practical skills for transforming your codebase to best take advantage of modern hardware.

 A core concept essential for understanding input/output (I/O) operations is the mechanism of channels.
 These channels are at the heart of how DBL manages various types of I/O operations, whether they are related to files or terminal interactions.
 To kick off the topic of I/O, let's delve into a few key aspects of channels:

 ### Numeric Representation of I/O Handles